Maha-emad/Hosptial-managment-system/README.md

 # Hosptial-managment-system
-Hospital managment system is a system that manages specializations and hospital urgancy cases also manage patients database  , make sure to avoid appointments overlaping and overrated number of patients
+The hospital management system is a system that manages specializations and hospital urgency cases also manages patients database, make sure to avoid appointments overlapping and overrating number of patients